pina_AIA2RFAWAAQBMAAAGAAPCA327NQJ7FIBAAAABVJRMTRXMPNEZYYLHEYLFX4GKCMCYQWCLA6INCFSLKG2I5V2QRIIA2EH63IA

 Every sancocho recipe is a little different, depending on the region and the chef.
 The color and flavor can vary a lot, anywhere from light brown to bright green, yellow, or orange.

-The ingredients in the soup can vary in many ways, but all the varieties they serve in Panama share one characteristic: They are rarely spicy.
-We may be in Central America but unlike Mexicans, Panamanians aren’t very fond of picante foods.
+The ingredients in the soup can vary in many ways, but all the varieties they serve in Panama share one characteristic: they are rarely spicy.
+We may be in Central America, but unlike Mexicans, Panamanians aren’t very fond of picante foods.
 Sadly, that means that there aren’t many hot peppers to be found in the grocery stores either.
-When we crave anything besides jalapeños and habañeros, it takes a trip to a specialty grocery to find them.
+When we crave anything besides jalapeños and habaneros, it takes a trip to a specialty grocery to find them.

 As for the regional differences in Sancocho recipes,